LSST-nonproject/sims_maf_contrib/mafContrib/README.md

    example: seasonStacker
 - You class names should start with upper case
    example: SeasonStacker
-- After adding your metric to the __init__.py file, you should tell the MAF driver to import it using root.module('mafContrib') and refer to your metric as 'mafContrib.MyNewMetric' in configureMetric (MyNewMetric being the name of your new metric).

 - Don't import modules you don't use.
 - Delete code your don't use rather than just commenting it out.